 Demkovich v.
 St. Andrew the Apostle Parish

-St. Andrew the Apostle Parish has been serving a Polish immigrant neighborhood in the city of Chicago for over 120 years.
+St. Andrew the Apostle Parish has been serving the city of Chicago for over 120 years.
 As music director at St. Andrew, Sandor Demkovich was responsible for planning liturgies, choosing the music for Masses and other important sacraments, and playing the organ during services—all important activities in the religious life of the parish.
-When Mr. Demkovich entered into a same-sex marriage in violation of his employment agreement and 2,000-year-old Church teaching, the pastor had to let him go.
-Mr. Demkovich then sued the Archdiocese for discrimination.
-Through various ministries and recognizing the dignity and value of every person, the Archdiocese of Chicago works hard to support LGBTQ Catholics seeking to walk with the Church.
-But Mr. Demkovich seeks to restrict how the Catholic Church communicates with its own ministers.
+When Mr. Demkovich entered into a same-sex marriage in violation of his employment agreement and Church teaching, the pastor had to let him go.
+Mr. Demkovich then sued the Archdiocese for discrimination, seeking to restrict how the Catholic Church communicates with its own ministers.
 Becket represented the Archdiocese at the Seventh Circuit Court of Appeals, arguing that religious organizations must be free to select and supervise their ministers and to communicate the teachings of their faith free from government interference.

 Share this Case